How To Use Median For Budgeting: Easy Step-By-Step

 • Were there any categories where you over- or under-spent?

-• Did any new spending patterns emerge?
+• Did any new habits appear?

 Remember: The median method isn’t about perfection.
 It’s about building a budget that works with your life, not against it.